ArminYang/SimpleServer/README.md

 # SimpleServer
-practice node.js by use express framework
+Just practice node.js by use express framework